tjfellowes/icedit/README.md

 e.g. $ icedit input.mol2 output.mol2 1 2 11 12 80.0
 will set the dihedral defined by atoms 1, 2, 11 and 12 to 80 degrees.

+Requires the openbabel python bindings, which you might need to compile yourself.
+Tested with python2.7 and openbabel3.0.0.